 Make a Short Movie Using Tablets and Smartphones

 Putting together a short film doesn’t have to involve using loads of equipment.
-All you have to do is assign various tasks in the movie making process to different team members.
-For example, you could have several people working on the script for the short film, a number of people in charge of filming, appoint a director, actors and assign the task of editing the movie to someone with video editing experience.
+All you have to do is assign various tasks in the movie-making process to different team members.
+For example, you could have several people working on the script for the short film, a number of people in charge of filming, appoint a director, and actors, and assign the task of editing the movie to someone with video editing experience.

 Making a movie is a team effort and when putting together a short film as a bonding exercise, it’s a heck of a lot of fun.
 Anything creative is always going to be interesting and stimulating and it helps people to broaden their mindset and think outside the box.

-Putting together a sports day for a team building event can often be quite simple, so long as you have a suitable location or venue where you can host a day of fitness, teamwork and fun.
-What sports you decide to include really depends on your budget for the event, the equipment required, available space and the fitness levels of those who will be participating.
+Putting together a sports day for a team-building event can often be quite simple, so long as you have a suitable location or venue to host a day of fitness, teamwork, and fun.
+What sports you decide to include really depends on your budget for the event, the equipment required, available space, and the fitness levels of those who will be participating.